paulinavonstackelberg/ValidatingMIRegularized/README.md

 This repository contains all files needed to replicate the simulation study presented in *"How to validate regularized regression models on incomplete data"*.
 This project served as my MSc thesis, and was completed at the [Methodology & Statistics department](https://www.uu.nl/en/organisation/methodology-and-statistics) at Utrecht University, Netherlands.

-## Simulation period and submission
+## Simulation period and manuscript submission

 **Author**: Paulina von Stackelberg